Available now in the region's libraries!

 Each kit contains resources and activities for you to:

-- Measure household appliance electricity use with the Kill-A-Watt Meter.
+- Measure household appliance electricity use with a Kill-A-Watt meter

-Across the region we consume enough energy and fossil fuels to emit more than 1.4 million tonnes of GHG emissions each year.
+Across the region we consume enough energy and fossil fuels to emit more than 1.5 million tonnes of GHG emissions each year.
 Our transportation, building lighting and heating, and waste generation choices have a big impact on the environment and on our wallets.
-It is estimated that we collectively spend nearly $700 million dollars on energy and fuel each year.
-While we know it will take a huge shift in behaviour, technology and policy to achieve substantial GHG reductions, there are many actions we can do at home to improve efficiency and reduce our impact.
+While we know it will take a huge shift in behaviour, technology and policy to achieve substantial GHG reductions, there are many actions we can do at home to improve efficiency to reduce our impact and to prepare for future climates.

 Borrow a Kit Today!

-The kits are currently available through all ten branches of the Greater Victoria Public Library, the Salt Spring Island Public Library, the Sooke, North Saanich / Sidney and Port Renfew Branch of the Vancouver Island Regional Library and the Camosun College Library.
+The kits are available through the Greater Victoria Public Library, Salt Spring Island Public Library, Vancouver Island Regional Library and Camosun College Library.

 - The Capital Regional District (CRD) offers a number of sustainability related services, programs and initiatives.
 Below is a selection of some of these areas; each offer more resources and links to help you take action at home: